 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Hybrid martial arts" – news · newspapers · books · scholar · JSTOR (February 2022) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Hybrid martial arts" – news · newspapers · books · scholar · JSTOR (February 2022) (Learn how and when to remove this message)

 Hybrid martial arts, also known as hybrid fighting systems or sometimes eclectic martial arts or freestyle martial arts, referred to as mixed martial arts or fighting systems that incorporate techniques and theories from several martial arts.
 While numerous martial arts borrow or adapt from other arts and to some extent could be considered hybrids, a hybrid martial art emphasizes its disparate origins.